kchaumeow/some-python-programs/README.md

-My python programms from school
+My python programs from school